EugenStadnik/jTube/README.md

 # jTube
 This is implementation of youTube(tm) video downloader engine implemented using Java(tm)

+Currentlly this engine handles youtube, vimeo, eneyida, kino4ua, kinogo-net video sources.
+More sources will be available soon

 ATTENTION: the ffmpeg need to be installed and/or it's binary added to $PATH environment variable.

 To compile project - run "mvn clean compile"